University of Groningen··school·shipped

 What I Learned

-- Writing a thesis that bridges technical implementation with academic rigor
+- Learned to write a thesis that satisfies both the technical implementation and the academic writing requirements